thorstenmahieu/thorstenmahieu.github.io/AI-based repeated pattern recognition of architectural decoration in Roman Asia Minor.md

 permalink: projects/masters-thesis/
 ---

-For my master’s thesis, I developed an AI-based system for recognizing and segmenting repetitive decorative patterns in Roman architectural elements, focusing on the ancient region of Asia Minor.
-This project was carried out in close collaboration with Julie Verlinden, a PhD student in ancient archaeology, who provided the raw image dataset and relevant archaeological literature.
+For my master’s thesis, I developed an AI-based system to detect and segment repetitive decorative patterns in Roman architectural elements, with a focus on the ancient region of Asia Minor.
+The project combined computer vision techniques with archaeological research, bridging my dual interests in artificial intelligence and history.
+This thesis was conducted in collaboration with Julie Verlinden, a PhD researcher in ancient archaeology, who provided the raw image dataset and key archaeological insights through relevant literature.
+The project was an internal thesis hosted at KU Leuven, Campus De Nayer.
+Since the campus was over 100 km away, most of the work was carried out remotely.
+We coordinated progress through regular Microsoft Teams meetings, typically held every few weeks.

 ## Objectives